ZiqiWang0312/bio/_pages/about.md

 IEEE Internet of Things Journal <br>
 IEEE Transactions on Communication <br>
 Journal Of Water Process Engineering <br>
+International Conference on Service-Oriented Computing <br>
+IEEE International Conference on Systems, Man, and Cybernetics <br>

 For more info
 ------